Next-Gen Wearables: The Best Smart Rings of 2025

 1950s-1960s: Early prototypes of wearable computers, such as a shoe-mounted roulette predictor (1961), demonstrated the potential for integrating computing power with mobility.

-1970s: The first commercialized wearable devices emerged, notably the calculator watch, blending timekeeping with basic computational capabilities.
+1970s: The first commercialized on-body tech emerged, notably the calculator watch, blending timekeeping with basic computational capabilities.

 1980s-2000s: The Rise of Consumer and Health Tech